Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:

 *   Being empathetic, patient, and kind toward other people
-*   Respecting differing opinions, viewpoints, and experiences
+*   Respecting differing opinions, viewpoints, and experiences, including those based on diverse cultural backgrounds.
 *   Giving and gracefully accepting constructive feedback
 *   Accepting responsibility and apologizing to those affected by our mistakes
 *   Focusing on what is best for the community
-*   Using welcoming and inclusive language
+*   Using welcoming and inclusive language, avoiding jargon or making assumptions about others' knowledge.
 *   Actively listening to understand different perspectives.
+*   Being mindful of how your communication style may be perceived by others.

 Examples of unacceptable behavior include: